Graduate Diploma of Psychology Advanced (4th year)

 Expand your knowledge of psychological assessment and intervention, ethics of psychological practice, research methods and statistics.
 This is an opportunity for you to nominate a psychological area you wish to focus your research on and work with one of Monash’s research experts on your project.
 Each unit is worth 6 credit points, and you will need to complete a total of 48 credit points to complete your degree.

-There are three parts to the course consisting of core, research and elective units.
+There are three parts to the fourth-year psychology course consisting of core, research and elective units.

 Part A – Core units (18 points):